 This guest post was written by Liz Sabatiuk, Social Media Manager for Bedsider.

-We think it’s safe to say that good sexual decision-making – not to mention good sex – goes hand in hand with good communication and trust.
+We think it’s safe to say that good sexual decision-making (safer sex) – not to mention good sex – goes hand in hand with good communication and trust.
 That’s why we are so on board with The STD Project’s vision to ‘achieve modern-day STD prevention by eradicating the stigma surrounding STDs.’

 Most people have heard of condoms, but that doesn’t necessarily mean they’re taking advantage of everything the dual-purpose device has to offer.
 Here are 5 things we think everyone should know about the only method on the market which can prevent both pregnancy and STIs.